 Vehicle and driver licensing

-From 1928 drivers were required to gain insurance against their liability to pay damages arising from death or injury to others.
+From 1928 drivers were required to obtain insurance against their liability to pay damages arising from death or injury to others.
 The premium was payable to a nominated company with the annual vehicle licence fee.
 This scheme lasted until 1974, when cover for everyone was provided under the Accident Compensation Act 1972, again from premiums paid with the annual licence fee.

 Seat belts became available in cars from the 1950s.
 In the 2000s it is compulsory for the driver and all passengers to use them.

 Despite ongoing drink-driving campaigns, alcohol still plays a major role in road crashes.
-In 1996, 31% of crash deaths and 69% of serious crash injuries were alcohol-related.
+In 1996, 31% of crash deaths and 69% of serious injuries were alcohol-related.
 Innocent victims made up nearly half the total.
 People aged 15 to 39 had the highest incidence of death and injury.

 An open-road limit of 50 miles (80 kilometres) per hour was introduced during the Second World War – when most roads were unsealed – to conserve tyres and road surfaces.
 As highway engineering and roads improved, the limit was raised to 55 miles (89 kilometres) per hour in 1963.
 In 1969 it was raised to 60 miles (97 kilometres) per hour on a few designated motorways.

 In 1973, during the first oil shock, all limits were reduced to 50 miles per hour.
 The limit was metricated to 80 kilometres per hour in 1975, and lifted to 100 kilometres (62 miles) per hour in 1986.